+* NOTE: I understand that affected potential reviewers will be informed that I have so declined.

 Appendix C: University of Massachusetts Sabbatical Leave Policy

 The purpose of the sabbatical leave is to provide uninterrupted opportunity at regular intervals for tenured faculty members for teaching improvement, writing, research, professional improvement, scholarly pursuits, or to gain new information and experience in order to remain current in one’s field.